-2023 Guide: Laws on Growing Weed in Texas
+Growing Weed in Texas Guide

-2023 Guide: Laws on Growing Weed in Texas
+Growing Weed in Texas Guide

 With the recent boom in cannabis production and consumption across the United States, we take a look at the state of Texas.
 The largest state after Alaska tends to veer towards conservative values that are severe on drug use and possession.
 While liberal outliers like Austin have changed local policy to reduce prosecution, the state at large has harsh weed laws.
 That may all change as many other states begin to pass successful legalization legislation through 2021 (Connecticut, New Mexico, New York, and Virginia), but for now, this article provides a breakdown on how, where, and when to grow in Texas, and what the law says.